Alternaria brassicicola: Growth and morphology

 The conidia of A. brassicicola are abundant in the outdoor environment from the months of May to late October in the northern hemisphere, peaking in June and again in October.
-The conidia are dark brown and smooth-walled, up to 60 x 14µm.
+The conidia are dark brown and smooth-walled, up to 60 x 14μm.
 The conidia are cylindrical to oblong in shape and are muriform and produced in chains of 8-10 spores.
-They are firmly attached to conidiophores that are olive-brown, septate, and growing to an upper range of 100-200 µm, although this overall length may vary.
+They are firmly attached to conidiophores that are olive-brown, septate, and growing to an upper range of 100-200 μm, although this overall length may vary.
 Conidia are borne in continuous, chain-like structure, but branching at the base has also been observed.
 Although conidia can be spread by rain, the most common means of spread is through the air.
 The fungus grows on epidermal leaf wax of plants, particularly those in the Brassicaceae, and prefers an environment with high humidity and temperature range of 20-30 C. Macroscopically, the mycelium exhibits a range of colour: unpigmented when young, to olive-grey, grey-black at maturity.
 Colonies of A. brassicicola tend to be dark brown or black in colour.

 Research history

 Historically, much of the early research concerning the fungus was based on plant defense mechanisms.
 However, once its genome was sequenced, efforts shifted to identifying the genes involved in host-parasite interaction.
 One of the pioneers for genetic research into Alternaria brassicicola was the Lawrence group at Virginia Bioinformatics Institute and the Genome Center at Washington University.
 The most common media used for A. brassicicola growth are PDA (potato dextrose agar) and V8 juice-agar.
 In vitro and under optimal conditions, colonies grow rapidly and appear dark green or white-grey.
-Spontaneous sporulation occurs at 25ºC in darkness on PDA medium.
+Spontaneous sporulation occurs at 25 °C in darkness on PDA medium.